-Refresh Copy entire data set from source to target once only

-Continuous Copy entire data set from source to target according to a refresh) Capture.

-One-way mir-roring (with orwithout initialInitially copy entire data set from source to target, thencopy only changes to the source database according to aschedule.
-This approach is also known as Change Data initial refresh) according to a schedule

-Synchronization Initially copy entire data set from one system to the other, (with or without then keep changes to the two databases synchronized
+Refresh Copy entire data set from source to target once only Continuous Copy entire data set from source to target according Refresh to a schedule One-way mirroring Initially copy entire data set from source to target, (with or without ini- then copy only changes to the source database tial refresh) according to a schedule.
+This approach is also known as Change Data Capture.
+Synchronization Initially copy entire data set from one system to the (with or without ini- other, then keep changes to the two databases syntial refresh) chronized according to a schedule